MacMusic | PcMusic | 440 Software | 440 Forums | 440TV | Zicos

 Thursday October 10, 2024.
 10:25 PM , from InfoWorld

-TypeScript 5.7, the latest planned release of Microsoft’s JavaScript variant with syntax for types, is now available as a beta release.
-With the update, the language’s type system is now able to report errors when variables have never been initialized.
+TypeScript 5.7, the latest planned release of Microsoft’s JavaScript variant with syntax for types, has moved to the release candidate stage.
+With version 5.7, the language’s type system is now able to report errors when variables have never been initialized.

-Introduced October 9, the TypeScript 5.7 beta can be accessed through NPM using the command npm install -D typescript@beta.
+The release candidate was introduced November 8 following an October 9 beta.
+It can be accessed through NPM using the command: npm install -D typescript@rc.

 With checks for never-initialized variables, the TypeScript team has addressed a situation where TypeScript’s checks for non-initialized variables did not always work.
-For example, if the not-yet-initialized variable is accessed in a separate function, the type system does not know when the function will be called, and instead takes an optimistic view that the variable will be initialized.
-While TypeScript 5.7 still is lenient on variables that have possibly been initialized, the type system now is able to report errors when variables have never been initialized at all.
+For example, if the not-yet-initialized variable was accessed in a separate function, the type system did not know when the function would be called; it would instead take an optimistic view that the variable would be initialized.
+While TypeScript 5.7 remains lenient on variables that may have been initialized, the type system now can report errors when variables were never initialized at all.

 Also in TypeScript 5.7 is a new compiler option, --rewriteRelativeImportExtensions.
 When an import path is relative and ends with a TypeScript extension (.ts,.tsx,.mts,.cts), and it is a non-declaration file, the compiler will rewrite the path to the corresponding JavaScript extension (.js,.jsx,.mjs,.cjs).
-This allows for writing TypeScript code that can be run in-place and then compiled into JavaScript code when ready.
+This allows for writing TypeScript code that can be run in place and be compiled into JavaScript code when ready.

-Following the beta, a release candidate for TypeScript 5.7 is planned for mid-November, soon to be followed by a stable release.
-TypeScript 5.7 comes on the heels of the September release of TypeScript 5.6, which features capabilities that include disallowing nullish and truthy checks on syntax that never varies on nullishness or truthiness.
+TypeScript 5.7 comes on the heels of the September release of TypeScript 5.6, with capabilities including disallowing nullish and truthy checks on syntax that never varies on nullishness or truthiness.

 Other features in TypeScript 5.7 include the following: